anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 is backwards-compatible as RDAP clients must ignore unknown extensions as specified by [@!RFC9083].
 Responding with an HTTP 406 Not Acceptable status code is NOT RECOMMENDED.

+Likewise, if a server is required to use an extension in a response that was not requested by the client, the server SHOULD respond as if the client had requested the extension.
+This behavior is backwards-compatible as RDAP clients must ignore unknown extensions as specified by [@!RFC9083].
+Responding with an HTTP 406 Not Acceptable status code is NOT RECOMMENDED.

 When the RDAP-X media type is used in the "content-type" header, the values in the media type's "extensions" parameter SHOULD match the values in the "rdapConformance" array in the returned JSON.
 When there is a mismatch between the "extensions" parameter and